-All the primaries have shared relevant information with the school but if you would like to discuss things further please do not hesitate to contact our SENCo, Miss Shallow (firstname.lastname@example.org).
+All the primaries have shared relevant information with the school but if you would like to discuss things further please do not hesitate to contact our SENCo, Mrs S Bell (firstname.lastname@example.org).

 There is an answerphone facility available at school and you can leave us a message.
 Alternatively you can email the school on email@example.com